-Antwerp Research Instituut for the Arts (ARIA) — Sint Lucas Antwerp & University of Antwerp
+PhD research at ARIA, Antwerp Research Institute for the Arts (Sint Lucas Antwerp & University of Antwerp)

-The PhD research project “Disarming Design from Palestine” questions how design can be a vehicle for empowerment and solidarity in suppressed realities.
+Annelys Devet started the PhD research project “Disarming Design from Palestine” which questions how design can be a vehicle for empowerment and solidarity in suppressed realities.
 How can one through the practice of design develop sustainable positions in fractured societies?
-Building upon relations of trust and long-term involvements in Palestine, Annelys Devet will analyze, define and design the conditions for design to have a social, political and emancipatory impact.
-A concrete goal is to develop, in close collaboration with local partners, new forms and platforms for design education, collaboration and exchange in Palestine, reinforcing the economic, political and artistic sustainability of designers.
+Building upon relations of trust and long-term involvements in Palestine, Devet will analyse, research and articulate conditions for design to have a social, political and emancipatory impact.
+Part of the research will be developing, in close collaboration with local partners, alternative forms and platforms for design learning, collaboration and exchange in Palestine, reinforcing the economic, political and artistic sustainability of designers.

 PhD Candidate: Annelys Devet

 Promoter SLA: Dr. Petra Van Brabandt